 Within this guide, I’d like to show you what you should look at when buying a punching bag.
 So, in the end, you’ll have a clear vision of what’s the best pick for you.

-There are at least 15 types of bags.
+There are at least 15 types of punching bags.
 Yes, you heard it right.
 But, most of them are made for specific purposes for professional athletes.
-For at-home training, we usually pick 3-5 types.
+For home use, we usually pick 3-5 types.
 I’ll only talk about them.

 We can put the bags in two groups: